iamtommetcalfe/daily-affirmations/README.md

 # Daily Affirmations

 This is a simple React Native application built using Expo.
-The app displays a new affirmation each day and allows the user to add their own constants.
+The app displays a new affirmation each day and allows the user to add their own affirmations.

 ## Features

 - Displays a new affirmation each day
-- Allows user to add their own constants
+- Allows user to add their own affirmations
 - Sends a push notification at a specific time with a new affirmation
 - Provides a "Refresh" button for instant affirmation change